i-am-tanni/rxpxct/README.md

 REXPaint by Kyzrati is an app for creating ascii art.
 This is a tool for converting REXPaint CP437 encoded xml exports into unicode encoded text with the color format used by your game.
 The color format is defined in json.
-Templates are provided under `/formats/`.
+Color templates are provided under `/formats/`.

 ## To Run
 ```sh